joshka/tui-framework-experiment/CONTRIBUTING.md

 # Contribution guidelines

-First off, thank you for considering contributing to ratatui-widgets.
+First off, thank you for considering contributing to tui-framework-experiment.

 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.

 ## Reporting issues

-Before reporting an issue on the [issue tracker](https://github.com/joshka/ratatui-widgets/issues), please check that it has not already been reported by searching for some related keywords.
+Before reporting an issue on the [issue tracker](https://github.com/joshka/tui-framework-experiment/issues), please check that it has not already been reported by searching for some related keywords.

 ## Pull requests